Why visit Wales, with beautiful history, breath-taking scenery & only 90 minutes away from Liverpool!

 Holyhead also receives many Cruise Ship Calls and it's a superb destination to explore the heart of Snowdonia and the welsh castles.
 Anglesey also has the village with the longest place name in Britain:

 Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch - translated into English, means "The church of St. Mary in a hollow of white hazel near a rapid whirlpool & near St. Tysilio's church by the red cave.
-No trip to Anglesey is complete without a photo stop at this quirky railway station.

 Rivers in the Sky